 Easy, Quick Marie Calendar's Cornbread

 Love moist, sweet cornbread?
 My mother gave me this quick recipe years ago for making homemade cornbread that tastes just like my favorite restaurant brand, Marie Callendar's.
-It tastes fantastic with chili, or my favorite navy bean and ham soup.
+It tastes fantastic with chili or with my favorite navy bean and ham soup.

 |Prep time||Cook time||Ready in||Yields|